Making the early years count

 ECCE funds services and invests in evidence-based programs to support early learning and development.

-For more information, visit the DET Early Childhood website.
+For more information, visit the DoE Early Childhood website.

 Spending quality time with your child can strengthen your relationship and boost your child’s development.